Sha-Chen-Abd-Math/Hive-Five/README.md

 ##image##

 So far, we spent time testing the sensors and sending their values to The Things Network.
 However, we had to send the data to another website so that beekeepers would have an interface with usable time graphs of the measured values

+# BEEP

+The free BEEP app is a digital registration system for beekeepers and researchers.
+It provides a total overview of all apiaries and hives of a beekeeper.
+On this app, we had to create a section for each sensor.
+Through this app, we had to link the Things Network :